davidkopelent/nft-wallet/README.md

 1. Enter a Cardano wallet address in the search box on the homepage
 2. View the wallet overview, NFT collection, and transaction history
 3. Click on any NFT to see detailed information in a modal
+4. Click on View all transactions to see all transactions for the wallet in a modal
-4. Click on any transaction to see detailed information and links to external explorers
+5. Click on any transaction to see detailed information and links to external explorers

 ## Technologies Used